angloeastern/backend-code-challenge/README.md

 Wait until the startup finished.
 The system will try to execute the database migrations and seeder.
 Wait until you see message `Hosting started` in Docker Desktop.

+Read the `View Swagger` section to know how to call the API.

 ## View Swagger

 Make sure you have followed the steps on `How to Run` properly.
 Open